octarinesec/MAPL/docs/MAPL_SPEC.md

 # Examples

 ### Sender and Receiver
-Allow service A.my_namespace to communicate with B.my_namespace over HTTP to any path using the GET method
+Allow service A.my_namespace to communicate with service B.my_namespace over HTTP to any path using the GET method:

 ```
   - rule_id: 0